Parameterized Complexity of Simultaneous Planarity: Parameters of the Shared Graph

 Let $\Do$ denote the maximum number of degree-1 vertices adjacent to a single vertex in $G$ and let $C$ denote a minimum vertex cover of $G$ with size $\varphi = \vc(G)$.
 In this section, we show that \SEFE is FPT with respect to $\varphi + \Do$.

-Since the shared graph is planar, the number of vertices with degree at least~3 in $G$ is at most $3\varphi$ by \Cref{lm:planarDeg3}.
+Since the shared graph is planar, the number of vertices with degree at least~3 in~$G$ is at most $3\varphi$ by \Cref{lm:planarDeg3}.
 Because $\Do$ bounds the number of degree-1 neighbors of each vertex in $G$, only the number of isolated vertices and degree-2 vertices in the shared graph remains unbounded.
 Unfortunately, it is difficult to reduce either of these vertex types in the general case.
-Instead, our goal is to enumerate all suitable embeddings of the shared graph. \ifthenelse{\boolean{llncs}} { The SPQR-tree is a data structure of linear size that compactly describes all planar embeddings of a graph by identifying subgraphs which can be flipped and groups of subgraphs that can be arbitrarily permuted~\cite{Battista96,Patrignani2013}.
-The former are described by so-called \emph{R-nodes}, the latter by \emph{P-nodes} consisting of two \emph{pole} vertices forming a separating pair, their individual split components are the subgraphs that can be arbitrarily permuted; see \Cref{fig:two-parallel}. }{} Given the parameter $\varphi + \Do$, the only embedding choices we cannot afford to brute-force involve the P-nodes of $G$.
+Instead, our goal is to enumerate all suitable embeddings of the shared graph.
+Given the parameter $\varphi + \Do$, the only embedding choices we cannot afford to brute-force involve the P-nodes of $G$.
 Consider a set $U$ of at least three degree-2 vertices of $G$ that have the same neighborhood $\{u, v\}$.
-Note that neither of the vertices in $U$ has to be contained in the vertex cover $C$ of $G$ if both $u$ and $v$ are contained in~$C$, thus $|U|$ is not necessarily bounded by a function in $\varphi + \Do$.
-In the SPQR-tree of $G$, $u$ and $v$ are the poles of a P-node $\mu$ with at least $|U|$ parallel subgraphs and we therefore cannot afford to enumerate all permutations of $\mu$.
+Note that neither of the vertices in $U$ has to be contained in the vertex cover $C$ of $G$ if both $u$ and $v$ are contained in~$C$, thus $|U|$ is not necessarily bounded by a function in~$\varphi + \Do$.
+In the SPQR-tree of $G$, $u$ and $v$ are the poles of a P-node $\mu$ with at least $|U|$ parallel subgraphs and we therefore cannot afford to enumerate all permutations of~$\mu$.
 We call such a P-node \emph{two-parallel}.
-Even if we fix the embedding of $\mu$, the number of faces incident to its poles is not bounded, leaving too many embedding decisions if one of the poles of $\mu$ is a cutvertex in $G$; see \Cref{fig:two-parallel}. \ifthenelse{\boolean{llncs}} {
+Even if we fix the embedding of $\mu$, the number of faces incident to its poles is not bounded, leaving too many embedding decisions if one of the poles of $\mu$ is a cutvertex in $G$; see \Cref{fig:two-parallel}.